The Best Time to Send B2B Marketing EmailsBy Blair Nordstrom

 In the evening, you’re at home.
 You make supper, watch TV, spend time with the kids, scroll through Facebook and check your email.
 While you’re checking your personal email, you may as well check your work email, right?
 So in your downtime, when things are finally a little less hectic, you get the chance to catch up and potentially get ahead.
 Hence, higher open rates.

 So what should you do?
 The key takeaway is: don’t always follow convention.
-Here’s what you should try:

-- Again, the best time to send B2B marketing emails depends on the needs and behaviour of your target audience.
+- The best time to send B2B marketing emails depends on the needs and behaviour of your target audience.
 Which timezone does your target audience live in?
 What job position do your recipients hold?
 Are retail sales managers going to check their email at 3pm on a Saturday?
 Probably not.

 - Try sending emails at different times throughout the day, except mornings—according to our data, and others’, mornings are likely to give you poor open rates.